-Of the existing 219 wells on Federal mineral estate lands, 30 were drilled by DOE in an area referred to in the Transfer Act as the "developed tract of NOSR 3."
-This drilling was initiated to protect Federal gas resources from drainage by offset operators.
-Six of the well pads were dual locations (two wells per pad).
+Of the more than 1,200 wells that have been drilled in Region 4, approximately 524 are in the Planning Area, including approximately 106 in areas of Federal mineral estate.
+Of the existing 106 wells on Federal mineral estate, 30 were drilled by DOE in an area referred to in the transfer act as the "developed tract of NOSR 3."
+This drilling was initiated to protect Federal gas